Texas Tech University

 As a teacher, the faculty member has responsibilities to students, to a discipline, to a profession, and to the university.
 These responsibilities entail facilitating the intellectual and emotional growth of students, encouraging free inquiry in the classroom, and striving to create and maintain a climate of mutual respect that will enhance the free interplay of ideas.
 A faculty member has a responsibility to recognize the varying needs and capabilities of students and to make every effort to assure that evaluation of a student’s work reflects the student’s level of achievement.
 The faculty member as a teacher also has the responsibility to uphold the highest scholarly standards and encourage respect for such standards in the classroom.

 Teaching responsibility also includes regular conduct of classes at scheduled periods.
-Faculty who occasionally cannot meet classes at scheduled periods because of professional responsibilities or illness should arrange for substitute instructors or alternative academic experiences.
-There is also the responsibility to engage in a continual and critical study of the subject matter of one's discipline to ensure that class presentations contain the most current and useful knowledge and that the course being taught is consistent with the course of study outlined by a department or college.
+Faculty members who occasionally cannot meet classes at scheduled periods because of professional responsibilities or illness must arrange for substitute instructors or alternative academic experiences.
+Faculty members also have the responsibility to engage in a continual and critical study of the subject matter of one’s discipline to ensure that class presentations contain the most current and useful knowledge and that the course being taught is consistent with the course of study outlined by a department or college.

-The faculty member also should recognize the responsibilities of a teacher as a counselor and devote a reasonable portion of time to aiding, guiding, and counseling students outside the classroom.
-Under no circumstances should a faculty member charge a fee for tutoring students enrolled in the faculty member's classes.
-Finally, the faculty member has a responsibility to strive to maintain those skills and values that ensure the continuation of free and open inquiry.
+Faculty members must also recognize the responsibilities of a teacher as a counselor and devote a reasonable portion of time to aiding, guiding, and counseling students outside the classroom.
+Under no circumstances may a faculty member charge a fee for tutoring students enrolled in the faculty member’s classes.
+Finally, the faculty member has a responsibility to maintain those skills and values that ensure the continuation of free and open inquiry.

-Specifically, within the first week of the semester, faculty members must provide a course syllabus that includes:
+Specifically, within the first week of the semester, faculty members must provide, either physically or online, a course syllabus to students that includes:

 a.
 The course outline;